longphanquangminh/creative-pulumi-github-contest/README.md

 ## Support

-If you have any questions or need assistance, our support team is ready to help.
+If you have any questions or need assistance, I am ready to help.
 Contact me via email at phanquangminhlong@gmail.com or reach out on my social media.

 Hope you have a fantastic time exploring this amazing tool!